 As a natural follow-up on successful events from Sumatra in sea turtle conservation, two more actions were initiated in Derawan archipelago close to East Kalimantan.
 In 2019, more than 1200 turtle eggs and explosives for blast fishing were seized at a fishermen boat.
 During the second action, tortoiseshell jewelry and raw scutes from more than 300 hawksbill turtles were acquired from local vendors.
 Again, both events were conducted in cooperation with governmental and non-governmental stakeholders.
 Indonesian colleagues involved in the events were bestowed ‘Biodiversity Tree’ award for their extraordinary contribution to the biodiversity conservation.
 During the ceremony, the awards were handed over by the Czech Ambassador in Indonesia Mr. Ivan Hotek.

-Field conservationists from Liberec Zoo continue with sea turtle conservation via participating in a long-term research of sea turtle trade and hawksbill turtle population genetics across Indonesia.
+Field conservationists from Liberec Zoo continue with sea turtle conservation via participating in a long-term research of sea turtle trade and hawksbill and green sea turtle population genetics across Indonesia.
 As a part of the Marine Turtle Use and Trade Initiative community-based surveys are conducted in local communities.
 Questionnaires surveys and interviews are about to reveal information mechanisms and patterns of trade in sea turtles and its socio-economic and cultural drivers.
 Furthermore, research and subsequent analyses of hawksbill turtle population genetics will help to identify management units for further conservation and planning.
 Study results will also contribute to ShellBank database that aims to track the origin of tortoiseshell products on both national and international level.
-These activities are being done in cooperation with other experts and scientists from Marine Turtle Genetic Working Group, WWF Australia, WWF Indonesia, Syiah Kuala University (Banda Aceh), IPB University (Bogor), and Czech University of Life Sciences Prague.
+These activities are being done in cooperation with other experts and scientists from Marine Turtle Genetic Working Group, WWF Australia, Syiah Kuala University (Banda Aceh), IPB University (Bogor), and Czech University of Life Sciences Prague.